 This sales prospecting sheet from Sample Templates is useful for sales teams and reps.

 You can record all inbound or outbound calls and emails using this sheet.
-Progress can be documented, allowing anyone to check where each prospect is in the buying process instantly.
+Progress can be documented, allowing anyone to instantly check where each prospect is in the buying process.

 The template is free and easy to edit.